Random sampling stability in weighted reproducing kernel subspaces of $L_\nu^p(\mathbb{R}^d)$

-\double \textbf{Abstract:}\ In this paper, we mainly study the random sampling and reconstruction for signals in a reproducing kernel subspace of $L^p_\nu(\mathbb{R}^d)$ without the additional requirement that the kernel function has polynomial decay.
-The sampling set is independently and randomly drawn from a general probability distribution over $\mathbb{R}^d$, which improves and generalizes the common assumption of uniform distribution on a cube.
-Based on a frame characterization of reproducing kernel subspaces, we first approximate the reproducing kernel space by a finite dimensional subspace on any bounded domains.
-Then, we prove that the random sampling stability holds with high probability for all signals in reproducing kernel subspaces whose energy concentrate on a cube when the sampling size is large enough.
-Finally, a reconstruction algorithm based on the random samples is given for functions in the corresponding finite dimensional subspaces.
+\double \textbf{Abstract:}\ In this paper, we mainly study the random sampling stability for signals in a weighted reproducing kernel subspace of $L_\nu^p(\mathbb{R}^d)$ without the additional requirement that the kernel function has symmetry.
+The sampling set is independently and randomly drawn from a general probability distribution over $\mathbb{R}^d$.
+Based on the frame characterization of weighted reproducing kernel subspaces, we first approximate the weighted reproducing kernel space by a finite dimensional subspace on any bounded domains.
+Then, we prove that the random sampling stability holds with high probability for all signals in weighted reproducing kernel subspaces whose energy concentrate on a cube when the sampling size is large enough.